Work Permits

 • Exposure to radioactive substances

-• Power-driven metal-forming, punching, & shearing machines (Includes rolling machines, pressing or punching machines, bending machines, etc.)
+• Power-driven metal-forming, punching, and shearing machines (Includes rolling machines, pressing or punching machines, bending machines, etc.)

 • Power-driven paper-products machines (Includes paper bailers, box crushers, etc.)

-• Power-driven circular saws, band saws, & guillotine shears
+• Power-driven circular saws, band saws, and guillotine shears

 • Roofing operations